BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 Agreement other than for cause, or terminate the SM AI Savings Plan program, we will refund you a pro rata portion of any up-front fee paid.
 SM AI Savings Plans are nontransferable and noncancellable, so you will be charged for the duration of the term you selected, even if you terminate the Agreement.
-We may terminate any or all of your SM AI Savings Plans if you are in breach of your payment obligations under the Agreement.
-Upon expiration or termination of the term of SM AI Savings Plans, the reserved pricing will expire and standard on- demand usage prices will apply.
-You are responsible for determining if you are subject to any limitations arising from the purchase or use of the SM AI Savings Plan and for complying with any applicable laws, policies, terms or conditions governing your payment of up-front fees, including any fiscal or appropriation laws, or other policies or restrictions governing up-front payments for goods or services.
+Upon expiration or termination of the term of SM AI Savings Plans, the reserved pricing will expire and standard on-demand usage prices will apply.
+You are responsible for determining if you are subject to any limitations arising from the purchase or use of the SM AI Savings Plan and for complying with any applicable laws, policies, terms or conditions governing your payment of up- front fees, including any fiscal or appropriation laws, or other policies or restrictions governing up-front payments for goods or services.

 **60.8.  **Amazon SageMaker Studio Lab ****